Decoding the black box of corporate tax risk management – what do tax risk experts think?

 These findings provide valuable insights for decision-makers to better understand and manage firms’ tax risk.
 It also indicates improvements for further research in this area.
 In future studies the variable choice can be improved.
 Based on interview insights, we suggest that future empirical studies focusing on a firm insider perspective should employ a one-sided tax risk measure (e.g. UTBs), whereas studies adopting a firm outsider perspective should rather opt for a two-sided proxy, such as tax rate volatility.

 To cite this blog:

-Brühne, A., Schanz, D. (August 22).
-Decoding the black box of corporate tax risk management – what do tax risk experts think?, TRR 266 Accounting for Transparency Blog. https://www.accounting-for-transparency.de/publication/defining-and-managing-corporate-tax-risk-perceptions-of-tax-risk-experts/
+Brühne, A., Schanz, D. (2022, August 23).
+Decoding the black box of corporate tax risk management – what do tax risk experts think?, TRR 266 Accounting for Transparency Blog.https://www.accounting-for-transparency.de/encoding-the-black-box-of-corporate-tax-risk-management-what-do-tax-risk-experts-think/